P-Y-R-O-B-O-T/DOCKER/DCA.md

 ## LOGGING DRIVERS
 * Default logging driver for docker is `json-file`
+* We can change the logging driver by either passing parameter and by editing `/etc/docker/daemon.json`
 | COMMAND | EFFECT |
 | ------- | ------ |
 | `docker logs CONTAINER_ID` | See logs for container |